vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 Having in mind the passage in Taittiriya which describes the Supreme Deity as being the Lord of Lakṣmī, the Alwar under stands that this description excludes other gods and exclaims:-"I have seen Lakṣmī and the form of the Lord shining like gold on which she rests."
 Beginning with this verse he concludes with the statement that " for wise men it is only Bhagavan who ever acts in conjunction with Lakṣmī that is both refuge and goal."
 This be declares in the following verse :- "Our refaget is the goddess residing in the beautiful lotus covered with honey, who has long eyes and sbines with a splendour which throws into the shade the lightning seated in the black cloud and who fascinates (with her beauty) the God armed with the discus and wearing the garland of tulasi on his broad chest."
 The conclusion has been arrived at that this couple (Bhagavan and Sri) are our goal of attainment and our refuge.

-This truth regarding the Supreme Deity was taught at great length by the great sage, Parasara, to his worthy disciple who was fit to receive the great spiritual secrets, in the following śloka -
+This truth regarding the Supreme Deity was taught at great length by the great sage, Parāśara, to his worthy disciple who was fit to receive the great spiritual secrets, in the following śloka -

 70. Tirunedunthandagam : 2 71.
 Periāḻvār Tirumozhi : 4-